claire271/gambezi/protocol.md

 | Key          | Key of the parent node               |
 | Name         | Name of this node                    |
 #### Notes
-If the flag is set to get all child nodes, the name is ignored and the parent key becomes the key to retrieve all children for.
+If the flag is set to get child nodes, the name is ignored and the parent key becomes the key to retrieve all children for.

+If the flag at bit 0 is set and the flat at bit 1 is cleared, only the immediate children will be retrieved.

+If the flag at bit 0 is set and the flat at bit 1 is set, all children will be retrieved recursively.

 ### Set Node Value
 #### Header